pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/deployment_configuration/_index.md

 ### Introduction

-In this tutorial, you will learn how to configure at deployment time an application based on Pip.Services components.
+In this tutorial, you will learn how to configure an application based on Pip.Services components at deployment time.
 For this, we will use the example already developed in [Three tier architecture](../../../tutorials/beginner_tutorials/three_tier_architecture/) and expand it to consider two different databases.
 Then, we will see how to select one of these databases at deployment time.

 ### Basic concepts